 Native to rice paddies and the highlands of southern and southeastern Asia, Oriental fire-bellied toads have bright green and black coloration on their warty backs and brilliant orange and black on their undersides.
 Despite its name, this amphibian is technically a frog, not a toad.
 One characteristic differentiating frogs from toads is toads have rough, textured skin.
 And, while this frog has bumpy skin, it is one of the exceptions.

-Oriental fire-bellied toads are hardy little toads that are suitable for beginners.
+Oriental fire-bellied toads are hardy, colorful little creatures that are suitable pets for beginners.
+You will not be able to hold it much, but they are interesting to observe.
 They are not difficult to care for, although they do take a fair amount of work to maintain.

-Size: about 2 inches (5 cm)
+Adult Size: 2 inches long

-Lifespan: around 10 to 15 years (sometimes longer)
+Life Expectancy: 10 to 15 years

-Housing an Oriental Fire-Bellied Toad
+Housing the Oriental Fire-bellied Toad

-The long style aquariums provide more floor space for their size.
-A secure lid is a necessity, as these active little frogs will escape given the chance.
+At the minimum, get a 10-gallon tank for this animal's enclosure.
+You can house two or three frogs in a tank of this size.
+If you get more frogs, plan on about 4 gallons of tank space per frog.
+The horizontal or long aquariums provide more floor space for their size.
+A secure lid is a necessity.
+These active little frogs will try to escape if given a chance.
 The top should allow adequate ventilation.